 Important Photos Of Dada And Surrealist Photography

-Dadaism and Surrealism were two movements that emerged in the wake of World War I in Europe.
-They were a reaction to society’s destruction by war and to the hypocritical pretenses of artists and intellectuals who had intelligently justified the war.
+The two movements were a reaction to society’s destruction by war and to the hypocritical pretenses of artists and intellectuals who had intelligently justified the war.

 The first Dada group was formed by young German men, Hugo Ball, Emmy Hennings, Hans Richter and Richard Huelsenbeck.
 They sought to attack traditional culture with ridicule and shock, using visual art as well as writing.

-Many of these pieces were photographed because they were intended to be temporary artworks that would disrupt the status quo while exposing embarrassing truths about society just like a photograph can expose its own kind of truth with an unflinching eye.
+Many of these pieces were photographed because they were intended to be temporary artworks that would disrupt the status quo while exposing embarrassing truths about society.

 History Of Surrealism In Photography

-Surrealism is a cultural movement that began in the early 1920s.
-It was officially launched in 1924 at the International Exhibition of Surrealism in Paris, which was organized by poet André Breton.
+Surrealism was officially launched in 1924 at the International Exhibition of Surrealism in Paris, which was organized by poet André Breton.

 They expressed their rejection of this reality through their art.
 Dadaism, an anti-war art form, initiated by Kurt Schwitters in Zurich, Switzerland in 1916, inspired the development of surrealism.